• Skip to primary navigation

 • Spikenard – soothing to the skin, anti-bacterial, and anti-inflammatory.

-• Tea tree – highly antiseptic, anti-viral, and anti-bacterial.
+• Tea tree – highly antiseptic, anti-viral, and anti-bacterial - tea tree oil is one of my favorites and also helps with itchiness

 • Vetiver – highly regarded for its anti-inflammatory properties.
 Immune stimulant.